FelixBenter/FromSoftware-Blender-Importer/README.md

 ![](https://i.redd.it/rshisri0rg961.gif)

 ## Usage:
-* Set the path to unpack files to in the addon configuration.
+* In the add-on configuartion, set a path for the addon to unpack the dcx files to (Preferably an empty folder separate from the game directory).
-* If you intend to use this for Sekiro files, also set the path to the "oo2core_6_win64.dll" file in steamapps/common/Sekiro/.
+* If you intend to use this for Sekiro files, also set the path to the "oo2core_6_win64.dll" file.
+(Located in steamapps/common/Sekiro/).
-* Set a path for the addon to unpack the dcx files to (Preferably an empty folder).

 * File -> Import -> Compressed Fromsoftware
-* Some materials may need to be appended to their respective mesh if not automatically done so.
+* Materials may need to be appended to their respective mesh if not automatically done so.

 ## Import options:
 * Import Textures: Will look for a texture file in the same directory with the same name as the model dcx file, then use [DirectXTex texconv](https://github.com/microsoft/DirectXTex) to extract png textures and create blender principled shader materials in the scene.